Qumulo/qumulo-filesystem-walk/README.md

 `python qwalk.py -s product.eng.qumulo.com -d / -c ChangeExtension`

 This example runs walks the filesystem and looks for a file extension of your specification.
 If it finds that extension, it will log the potential rename operation.
+This will not make *any* changes to your filesystem!
 If you add the `-g` flag, it will rename the file.

-## Working with "each_file"
+## Working with the `every_batch` method

+Any walk of the filesystem will involve handling lots of files and directories.
+Each one of those items can be handled in the `every_batch` method.
+With `every_batch` there is a list of items called the "file_list".
+There is also a worker object that allows for handling locks, writing to files, and other solutions.

+Each item in the `file_list` array has the following properties:

 `{
  'dir_id': '5160036463',